luxe/unilang/README.md

 <details>
 <summary>Introduction</summary>
 <br>

-Unilang is a reconstruction on what language means for software.
+Unilang is the unification of programming concepts without syntax.
-It unifies all programming concepts without syntax.
+It is a reconstructed approach on what language in software should be.
-Designed as a higher level language above all high level languages,
+Its conceptual model raises the abstraction of design and implementation above many high level languages.
-you can use Unilang to transcompile down to other langauges and data formats.
+You can use Unilang to transcompile down to other langauges and data formats.
 Unilang has an abundance of interesting code transformations and static analysis techniques.
-It was built to improve the efficiency of the modern software engineer.
+Built to improve the efficiency of the modern software engineer,
-The language empowers a level of enginering displine that users would not be able to sustain in other languages.
+the language empowers a level of enginering displine that users would not be able to sustain in other languages.
 </details>
 <details>
 <summary>Language Design</summary>